apos/rapid-bulky-wshc-by-apos/README.md

 This is the most compact combination of hardware I could find out there:

 - [ESP32 30pin](https://de.aliexpress.com/item/1005004702430375.html)
-- [Breakout board](https://de.aliexpress.com/item/1005004786802668.html) - very slim, pins on top (which is what you want).
+- [Breakout board 1](https://de.aliexpress.com/item/1005004786802668.html) - very slim, pins on top (which is what you want).
 You can use others, probably there will be other 3D models in the future.
 This has an Arduino form factor and simly is the best I could found.
+- Breakout board 2 has clamps and is for 38pin ESP32.
 - ITEAD joystick shields (bought them on eBay last year).
 - OLED 1,3''
 - Optional: two M3 23mm length (not necessary, bevause parts should snap together